rocchinaRomano/REPLACING-ALL-IMAGES-IN-PDF-FILES/README.txt

 Here is the code to replace images in PDF, in Java.
 It will replace all the images in pdf file with a red image.

-The SOURCE CODE is in
+The SOURCE CODE is here

   -> "sostituisciImmaginiPDF/src/sostituisciimmaginipdf/SostituisciImmaginiPDF.java"

-folder.

 NOTE: The iText for Java library was used for reading,
 	writing and editing a PDF file.